OpenMDAO/OpenMDAO/openmdao/docs/features/warnings.rst

 OpenMDAO has several classes of warnings that may be raised during operation.
 In general, these warnings are useful and the user should pay attention to them.
 Sometimes these warnings can be unnecessarily noisy.
-Filtering out noisy "low-priority" warning can make other more important ones more obvious.
+Filtering out noisy "low-priority" warnings can make other more important ones more obvious.

 OpenMDAO-Specific Warning Categories
 ------------------------------------